vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 #5 ...php/utils/shipping/provider in ...lib/FPDI-1.5.2/pdf_parser.php on line 329
 {% endhighlight %}

-The error message is quite clean: the input PDF files had been changed.
+The error message was quite clean: the input PDF files' format had been changed.
 We could verify it easily:

 {% highlight bash %}